techiediaries/techiediaries/_posts/2020/angular-10/2020-09-04-github-actions-install-nodejs-angular-cli-deploy-github-pages.md

 The workflow is made up of a single job with two steps that simply print some messages on the shell of a Ubuntu runner.

+>A workflow run is made up of one or more jobs.
+Jobs run in parallel by default.
+To run jobs sequentially, you can define dependencies on other jobs using the `jobs.<job_id>.needs` keyword.
+Each job runs in an environment specified by `runs-on`.

 ## Step 2: Installing Node.JS and Angular CLI and Deploying to GitHub Pages

 Let's modify the previous workflow to install Node.js and Angular CLI 10 and then build our project and deploy it to the web.